lchdl/DeepWMH/README.md

 ## Advanced: how to train a model using data of my own? (only for Linux-based systems)

-1.  follow the Steps 1--9 in [Quick start](#quick-start-how-to-use-our-pretrained-model-only-for-linux-based-systems) section.
+1. Follow the Steps 1--7 in [Quick start](#quick-start-how-to-use-our-pretrained-model-only-for-linux-based-systems) section.
 Note that if you want to train a custom model, you <b><i>must</i></b> download and compile ANTs toolkit, Step 7 in [Quick start](#quick-start-how-to-use-our-pretrained-model-only-for-linux-based-systems) section is no longer optional.

-2.  download and install [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/).
+2. Download and install [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/).
 Note that you may also need to install "csh" and "tcsh" shell by running

     ```sudo apt-get install csh tcsh```